 In fact, in an increasingly digital world, I’m much happier to spend the bank’s money than expose my own funds when shopping online or using point of sale machines.
 Let them investigate fraud for three months.
 Their money is insured.
 Mine is not.

 Imagine losing money from your debit card account and waiting for the bank to take three months to give you back your money… some won’t even give it back, period.

 2. Access to funds during Emergencies

-Financial institutions makes their money from credit cards by charging you high interest rates on what you spend.
+Financial institutions make their money from credit cards by charging you high-interest rates on what you spend.
 It’s the reason they will offer you cards you didn’t apply for.
 It’s also why they’re willing to offer you a higher monitor if you make more money.

 But credit card offers are a dime a dozen, so in a bid to remain competitive, most attach rewards to their credit cards offers.
-These reward are typically;
+These rewards are typically presented as;

 - Ability to access cash advance.

 - Cash back in the form of checks and vouchers.